 '''

 Small Memory Model (small code, small data)

 DGROUP

+group

 DATA, BSS

-group
+segment byte public 'CODE'

 TEXT

-segment byte public 'CODE'

 assume CS:TEXT

+assume

-assume DS:DGROUP
+DS:DGROUP

-public myrtn
+public

 myrtn

+myrtn

 proc

 near

-EBP

 push

 ; save EBP

+mov

 EBP, ESP

 ; get access to arguments

+; body of function

 mov

-; body of function

 ESP, EBP

-mov

 ; restore ESP

+pop

 EBP

 ; restore EBP

-pop

-8
+ret

 ; return and pop last arg

-ret

 myrtn

 endp

-TEXT

 ends

+{\rm TEXT}

 Large Memory Model (big code, big data)

 DGROUP

+DATA, BSS

 group

-DATA, BSS

 MYRTN_TEXT segment byte public 'CODE'

+assume

-assume CS:MYRTN_TEXT
+CS:MYRTN_TEXT

 public

 myrtn

 myrtn

 proc

 far

+EBP

 push

-EBP

 ; save EBP

+EBP, ESP

 mov

-EBP, ESP

 ; get access to arguments

 ; body of function

 ESP, EBP

+mov

 ; restore ESP

-mov

-pop

 EBP

 ; restore EBP

+pop

+8

 ; return and pop last arg

 ret

 myrtn

 endp

 MYRTN_TEXT ends

 '''

 - 1. Global function names must be followed with an underscore.
-Global variable names must be preceded with an underscore. - 2.
-All used 80x86 registers must be saved on entry and restored on exit except those used to pass arguments and return values.
+Global variable names must be preceded with an underscore. - All used 80x86 registers must be saved on entry and restored on exit except those used to pass arguments and return values, and AX, which is considered a stratch register.
 Note that segment registers only have to saved and restored if you are compiling your application with the "r" option. - 3.
-The direction flag must be clear before returning to the caller.

-- 4. In a small code model, any segment containing executable code must belong to the segment "TEXT" and the class "CODE".
-The segment "TEXT" must have a "combine" type of "PUBLIC".
-On entry, CS contains the segment address of the segment "TEXT".
-In a big code model there is no restriction on the naming of segments which contain executable code. - 5.
-In a small data model, segment register DS contains the segment address of the group "DGROUP".
+The direction flag must be clear before returning to the caller. - 4.
+In a small code model, any segment containing executable code must belong to the segment "\TEXT" and the class "CODE".
+The segment "\TEXT" must have a "combine" type of "PUBLIC".
+On entry, CS contains the segment address of the segment "\TEXT".
+In a big code model there is no restriction on the naming of segments which contain executable code.

+- 5. In a small data model, segment register DS contains the segment address of the group "DGROUP".
 This is not the case in a big data model. - 6.
 When writing assembly language functions for the small code model, you must declare them as "near".
 If you wish to write assembly language functions for the big code model, you must declare them as "far". - 7.
 In general, when naming segments for your code or data, you should follow the conventions described in the section entitled "Memory Layout" in this chapter. - 8.
 If any of the arguments was pushed onto the stack, the called routine must pop those arguments off the stack in the "ret" instruction.